issengi/goboot/README.md

 ### Pattern golang project

-Just clone this repo and enjoy the bootstrap project
+Just clone this repo and enjoy the bootstrap project, this project is based for `postgres` database just change the connection type on `main/config/database`.
+I hope you know what I mean.
+XD

 #### Install package
 `go mod vendor`